-Ideation through Production
+Ideation Through Production

 We help our clients become digital, experience-driven businesses by assisting them in their journey from idea generation to development and deployment of products, platforms and solutions.
-By providing user-centric digital strategies and engineering skills, we enable our clients to become more engaging, responsive and efficient in delivering products and services to their customers and users.
+By providing user-centric digital strategies and engineering skills, we enable our clients to become more engaging, responsive and efficient in delivering products and services to their clients and users.
 We collaborate with our clients, understand their changing technology needs and seamlessly integrate with their teams to develop long-term embedded relationships and drive value.
 Our expertise spans the entire ideation-to-production spectrum.
-We create value for our clients through creation of Product and Technology Strategies and Intelligent Digital Experiences, delivered via world-class engineering and through our broad technical capabilities.
+We create value for our clients through our product and technology strategies and intelligent digital experiences, delivered via world-class engineering and through our broad technical capabilities.

-Proven Proprietary Framework for Distributed Agile Delivery at Scale

-To allow us to deliver large scale distributed agile projects, we have developed a delivery framework that is based on our over 20 years of successful project delivery experience and reflects the many lessons we have learned during that period.
+Proven Proprietary Framework for Distributed Agile Delivery at Scale is based on our over 20 years of successful project delivery experience and reflects the many lessons we have learned during that period.
 Our TEAM delivery framework provides a delivery model that has been developed by our practitioners for practitioners, adapted to each client's context to allow us to create value with confidence.
 TEAM was intentionally designed with three elements that amplify each other to enhance product delivery excellence: an engagement model, an interaction model, and a set of recommended engineering practices.
-The engagement model defines how we collaborate with our customers to shape and evolve delivery engagements.
-The TEAS interaction model defines the enterprise agile lifecycle that we use to deliver products at all levels of scale.
-The engineering practices define the set of techniques that our people use to deliver excellent solutions.
+The engagement model defines how we collaborate with our clients to shape and evolve delivery engagements.
+The TEAS interaction model defines the enterprise agile lifecycle that we use to deliver products at all levels of scale, and the engineering practices define the set of techniques that our people use to deliver excellent solutions.